hanami/guides/content/v2.0/actions/exception-handling.md

 order: 100
 ---

-When a request crashes with an exception, you want to handle it in a graceful manner.
-In order to do this, you can use the `handle_exception` action API.
+When a request crashes with an exception, you may want to handle it in a graceful manner.
+To do this, you can use `handle_exception` in your actions.

 Actions do not handle exceptions raised by your application by default.
 To handle exceptions, you need to define how a specific exception type should be translated into an HTTP response.